Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Perception-related edge cases

 Autoencoders are another popular technique in reconstructive approaches. \textcite{Cai2020Real-timeSystems} explored the use of \acp{VAE} and \ac{SVDD} for anomaly detection.
 The \ac{VAE} method involves training on known safe data, sampling points from the latent space during runtime, and using the reconstruction error to detect anomalies.
 The \ac{SVDD}, trained similarly, calculates the distance of predictions to the center of a hypersphere, with larger distances indicating anomalies \cite{dosovitskiy2017carla}. \textcite{Ramakrishna2021EfficientSystems} advanced this idea by employing a $\beta$-\ac{VAE} with a disentangled latent space, allowing for more interpretable results and reasoning about the model's decisions.
 Other researchers, such as \textcite{Cultrera2023LeveragingDetection} and \textcite{Stocco2020MisbehaviourSystems}, investigated various autoencoder architectures, including \acp{CAE} and deep fully connected autoencoders, often combining them with statistical techniques like fitting reconstruction errors to a Gamma distribution for more reliable anomaly detection.
 While most of these methods focus on 2D image data, some researchers have expanded the approach to other data types. \textcite{Masuda2021TowardAutoencoder} applied a similar autoencoder-based reconstruction technique to 3D point cloud data for anomaly detection.

-Reconstructive and generative methods have emerged as powerful approaches for enhancing the robustness of \ac{av} perception systems, particularly in identifying edge cases and anomalies.
-While both approaches have demonstrated effectiveness in controlled environments, their real-world application faces several challenges.
-The primary concern is the potential for false positives and false negatives that could lead to unnecessary interventions or missed critical scenarios.
+While both reconstructive and generative methods approaches have demonstrated effectiveness in controlled environments, their real-world application faces several challenges.
+The primary concern is their proneness to false positives and false negatives that could lead to unnecessary interventions or missed critical scenarios.
 These methods rely on the unproven assumption that anomalies cause higher reconstruction errors.
 This assumption may be problematic in safety-critical applications like automated driving.
-Additionally, their effectiveness depends heavily on the quality and coverage of training data.
+Moreover, their effectiveness depends heavily on the quality and coverage of training data.
 The computational demands of these methods are another concern, especially for real-time applications.
 In addition, there is an ongoing debate about the interpretability of these models, which is essential for safety-critical applications.
 Future research in this area should focus on improving the interpretability, efficiency, and reliability of these methods.
 Additionally, there is a growing interest in developing these methods to work more effectively with multi-modal sensor data, reflecting the complex sensor suites used in modern \acp{av}.